rumpkernel/buildrump.sh/README.md

 --------------------

-When run without parameters, `buildrump.sh` implicitly assumes that the given commands were `checkout fullbuild`.
+When run without parameters, `buildrump.sh` implicitly assumes that the given commands were `checkout fullbuild tests`.
 You can override this default by giving explicit commands.

 The `checkout` command will fetch the necessary subset of the NetBSD source tree from github into `./src`.
 You are free to use any method